web-work-tools/minimal-mistakes/_posts/2019-07-09-welcome-didecentral.md

 1. This market can move very quickly, as we've discovered over the past few months.
   * This is a good reason to track links in the channels of discord and on twitter via #hashtag and @mentions.
 This way, content may be syndicated, here, to our community site, more quickly than the resources we are building can be updated.
 2. Those who have the time and availability, are the least likely to be qualified, so the resources may grow only as quickly as our skill-sets and incentives align.
-3. It's sometimes necessary to find paying work, so focus is always diverted among potential opportunities, these sites developed as time becomes available.
+3. It's sometimes necessary to find paying work, so focus is always diverted among potential opportunities, these sites developed as time is made available.

 * [Decentralized-id.com](https://decentralized-id.com)